Call me on my blasphemy, but landing page optimization is akin to God’s work when it comes to PPC.

 Writing headlines is no time to be starting from scratch.
 This is the big leagues and there are tested headline blueprints that will bring you the success you deserve.

-However, before we dig into those formulas, you have to steal something else first: your audience’s keywords.
-Those keywords will form the soul of all the formulas you throw up against the wall.
+Before we dig into those formulas, however, you have to steal something else: your audience’s keywords.
+Those keywords will be the basis for all of the formulas you test.

-Because the vast majority of your landing page traffic will come to you through keyword-targeted PPC ads.
+Because the majority of your landing page traffic will come through keyword-targeted PPC ads.

-For example, when I was running the PPC campaign for an elementary-level Spanish language curriculum, we discovered that what our target audience really wanted wasn’t generalities on the developer’s approach or success rates on learning retention.
+For example, when I was running a PPC campaign for an elementary-level Spanish language curriculum, we discovered that our target audience didn’t want generalities on the developer’s approach or success rates on learning retention.

-And not bogus free samples.
-Free samples of the real curriculum they could print up and try out.
+And not bogus free samples either.
+Free samples of the real curriculum they could print and try out.